devhawk/blog-posts/Posts/20040520-2153-the-calm-before-the-teched/json-content.md

 See you in San Diego!

-**Update** – for ARC 302, we’re going to have a Metropolis Discussion where we can talk about the Metropolis overview as well as drill down on how applications learn and how data interoperates (i.e. the combined contents of the original ARC 302 & 303 talks).
+**Update**: for ARC 302, we’re going to have a Metropolis Discussion where we can talk about the Metropolis overview as well as drill down on how applications learn and how data interoperates (i.e. the combined contents of the original ARC 302 & 303 talks).
 I’ll be moderating and